k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.md

 There are four profiles, each of which embeds Fabric.
 The default is 'studio'.

 1. **studio**.
-The default Web Studio profile embeds SQLite for its System DB.
+The default Web Studio profile embeds SQLite as its system database.
 2. **studio_pg**.
 A generic Studio or TDM profile - Web Studio with PostgreSQL for use with its System DB and TDM.
 3. **studio_cass**.
 A TDM profile - Web Studio with Cassandra used for the System DB and TDM.
 4. **studio_pg_cass**.
 A TDM profile incorporating Apache Cassandra for its System DB and PostgreSQL for TDM tasks.